 I have just a few criticisms.
 As mentioned by Giambalvo and colleagues, consultation is a better term than exit counseling to describe the interaction with a specialist when the member is still in the group and has not requested help.
 I am uncomfortable when such consultants, associated with the anticult movement and retained by concerned parents, present themselves as impartial counselors.
 Once the cult member has left the group and has sought assistance about personal issues, then the process becomes counseling.
 A second flaw: As is almost unavoidable in edited books, the chapters vary somewhat in quality and occasionally duplicate one another.

-If I have a major discontent with Recovery from Cults, it is with what is not included here.
+Recovery from Cults, it is with what is not included here.
 I encourage Langone and his team to publish another volume.
 Among appealing topics: successful prevention programs; case histories of ex-cult members years after the experience; cults in court—wins and losses and their consequences; how to respond to the violent and suicidal group; illustrations (from tape recordings) of the distinctive processes of exit consultation; rehabilitation and psychotherapy; how to choose an effective helper; how highly visible destructive groups manipulate celebrities, academics, big business, the church, and the military; and ethical principles for helpers.

 In sum, this fascinating text at once replaces popular myths about cults (and the types of people who become members) with hard facts, and provides invaluable guidelines for clergy, therapists, support group leaders, and others looking for ways to facilitate recovery from the effects of involvement with totalist cults.